 Controls the distribution of the ANI information in TEvent messages.

-When this option is set to all-calls, the ANI attribute will be reported for all calls for which it is available.
-When this option is set to suppressed, the ANI attribute will not be reported for any calls.
-When this option is set to inbound-calls-only, the ANI attribute will be reported for inbound calls only.
+- When this option is set to all-calls, the ANI attribute is reported for all calls for which it is available. - When this option is set to suppressed, the ANI attribute is not reported for any calls. - When this option is set to inbound-calls-only, the ANI attribute is reported for inbound calls only.